enzonjagi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line Displays the third line of the iacta file 7-file creates the file "\*\\\'\"text here \"\'\\\*$\?\*\*\*\*\*:)"  \  with "Holberton School" text inside it 8-cwd_state stores the contents of "ls -la" into "ls_cwd_content"
+6-third_line Displays the third line of the iacta file 7-file creates the file "\*\\\'\"text here \"\'\\\*$\?\*\*\*\*\*:)"  \  with "Holberton School" text inside it 8-cwd_state stores the contents of "ls -la" into "ls_cwd_content" 9-duplicate_last_line duplicates the last line of the iacta file